Modelcore

 Automation and embedded modeling demo

-- Added deterministic wall and opening recipes plus an embedded modeling mode used by the marketing homepage.
+• Added an embedded modeling experience used by the marketing homepage demo.

 Materials and rendering quality pass